nickyonge/webpack-template/readme.md

 # Webpack Template
-Template repository for creating a new project via Webpack, fast.
+Easy-peasy template repository for creating a new project via Webpack, fast.
+Skip the setup, get to the dev.

-The Webpack config file, **webpack.config.cjs**, is also on [GitHub Gist](https://gist.github.com/nickyonge/bb9fe46458c16e1cd560bce505e4af39) if you'd prefer to initialize your project from scratch.

 ## Installation
 - You should have [Node.js](https://nodejs.org/en) installed